tsung1029/osiris-code.github.io/contribute/index.md

 ## Code contributions

-All contributions are submitted as pull requests on our [development GitHub repository](https://github.com/golp-ist/osiris/).
-To be able to contribute to the code you need to [join the OSIRIS project](/team).
+All contributions are submitted as pull requests on our development GitHub repository (GoLP-IST/osiris).
+To be able to contribute to the code you need to [join the OSIRIS project](/consortium).
 This will give access to the development repository and the OSIRIS developer community.